-1.26 In Innerleithen the river and associated SAC are a significant consideration for the redevelopment allocation RINNE001 and business and industrial use at zEL16.
+1.26 In Innerleithen the river and associated SAC are a significant consideration for the business and industrial use at zEL16.
 As previously discussed site requirements and adherence to Council policy on flood risk and international nature designations will be important mitigation measures.
-Other constraints identified include the need for archaeological investigation (zRO9 and RINNE001), and consideration of the impact on listed buildings (zRO9).
+Other constraints identified include the need for archaeological investigation and consideration of the impact on listed buildings (zRO9).
 Again, mitigation measures can be identified in the site requirements for these allocations to avoid adverse effects.